raoliver/Self-Taught-Python/README.md

 # Self-Taught-Python

-This is just a repoisitory of all of the practice files I've created while going through the Self-Taught Programming book by Cory Althoff.
+This is a repo of all of the practice files I've created while going through the Self-Taught Programming book by Cory Althoff.